First Democratic presidential debate set for Miami's Arsht Center, host NBC News announces

 If more than 20 qualify, which looks increasingly likely as the Democratic 2020 field keeps growing, then candidates who meet both qualifications will be given a preference, followed by those who have the highest polling average, then those with the most online donations.

-The debate is expected to be a defining moment in Democrats' nomination battle to take on President Donald Trump, and the crowded field of candidates view making the stage as crucial to their overall campaigns.
+The debate is expected to be a defining moment in Democrats' nomination battle to take on President Donald Trump, and the crowded field of candidates have viewed making the stage as crucial to their campaigns.

-The Arsht Center is located in the heart of downtown Miami and was designed by renowned architect Cesar Pelli.
-It opened in 2006 and stages nearly 400 events each year, including a large jazz series, programs of new theatrical works, as well as free events for the community and an arts education program that serves nearly 30,000 children each year.
+The Arsht Center is in the heart of downtown Miami and was designed by renowned architect César Pelli.
+It opened in 2006 and stages nearly 400 events each year, including a large jazz series, programs of new theatrical works, as well as free events for the community and an arts education program that serves nearly 60,000 children each year.

 Information for those interested in attending the NBC debate will be announced at a later date.